tshepang/blog/content/rust-ecosystem-weaknesses.md

 tags = ["Rust"]
 +++

-These are problems Rust face that have nothing to do with its capabilities as a tool, but rather requiring work on libraries, tooling, and advocacy:
+These are problems Rust users face that have nothing to do with capabilities of the compiler, but rather requiring work on libraries, tooling, and advocacy:

-- iOS: Rust is not tier 1 on this major platform (installations number in the 100s of millions), which would help it be an alternative to Swift (and Objective-C)
+- iOS: Rust is not tier 1 on this major platform (installations number in the 100s of millions), which would help make it an important alternative to Swift and Objective-C
-- Android: Rust is not tier 1 on this major platform (installations number in the billions), which would help it be an alternative to Kotlin and Java ([discussion])
+- Android: Rust is not tier 1 on this major platform (installations number in the billions), which would help make it an importatnt alternative to Kotlin and Java ([discussion])
 - regulated industries, like safety critical systems: the compiler is not certified, leaving C and Ada as the only allowed languages